A Step by Step Guide to

 I. Constants: “¬” (not), “∨” (or), “∀” (for all), “0” (nought), “f” (the successor of), “(”, “)” (brackets).”

-¬ is used to represent negation (note: in older notation this might be represented by ¬ or an overbar, which is a line over the expression)
+¬ is used to represent negation (note: in some translations this might be represented by ~ or by an overbar, which is a line over the expression; this was how negation was represented in the original German)

 ∨ is used to represent ‘or’